jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_4/4_5_Clean_Up.md

 1. Fill in the hostname, username, and password fields at the top of the application window.
   - Data Transfer Node
     - Host: sftp://dtn.rc.colorado.edu
-    - Username: your-rc-username
+    - Username: your-rc-username (i.e. jesshill@colostate.edu)
-    - Password: your-rc-password
+    - Password: your-rc-password,push
 2. Press Enter.
 Accept your Duo 2-Factor notification.
 If the connection succeeds you will see your CURC filesystem on the “Remote Site” tab.
 3. Navigate to the file you would like to transfer in either your local filesystem or your CURC filesystem.
 Right click the file and click “Upload” or “Download”.